agapoff/check_kubernetes/README.md

     ./check_kubernetes.sh -m daemonsets -K ~/.kube/cluster -N monitoring OK.
 Daemonset monitoring/node-exporter 5/5 ready

+Check TLS certs
+    ./check_kubernetes.sh -m tls -H https://<...>:6443 -T $TOKEN -N kube-system kube-system/k8s-local-cert is about to expire in 18 days

 ## ServiceAccount and token

 All the needed objects (ServiceAccount, ClusterRole, RoleBinding) can be created with this command:

     kubectl apply -f https://raw.githubusercontent.com/agapoff/check_kubernetes/master/account.yaml

+You may also prefer to revise and tighten the RBAC role if you're not going to use all modes.
+For example you may get rid of secrets permission if you have no need to check the TLS certs.

 Then in order to get the token just issue this command: